Food Licensing

 Registering a food business

-If you need to register with Council, please complete the application form below (single or multi-site) and the relevant Scope of Operation form.
+If you need to register with Council, please complete the application form below (single or multi-site) and the relevant scope of operation form from the link above.

 Once you have completed this, please contact us on 07 348 4199 to arrange an appointment with a licensing officer.